stargate-rewritten/Stargate-ESR/README.md

 - Player permissions -- let players build their own networks.
 - Vault economy support -- can add costs for create, destroy and use.
-- Multiple custom gate configurations
+- Capacity to add custom gates, as well as some pre-set examples
 - Message customization
+- Gate options
+- Underwater portal support

 ## Background
-This was originally TheDgtl's Bukkit port of the Stargate plugin for hMod by Dinnerbone.
+This plugin was originally TheDgtl's Bukkit port of the Stargate plugin for hMod by Dinnerbone.
 After this plugin was dropped by TheDgtl, PseudoKnight began maintaining it for modern versions of Spigot.
-This is a niche fork made by the LCLO to address some minor issues in Pseudo's current versions.
+This is a niche fork of that made by the LCLO to address some minor issues in Pseudo's current versions.

 # Permissions
 ```